mpv-player/mpv/DOCS/man/options.rst

 ``--deband``
     Enable the debanding algorithm.
-This greatly reduces the amount of visible banding, blocking and other quantization artifacts, at the expensive of very slightly blurring some of the finest details.
+This greatly reduces the amount of visible banding, blocking and other quantization artifacts, at the expense of very slightly blurring some of the finest details.
 In practice, it's virtually always an improvement - the only reason to disable it would be for performance.